mrled/progfiguration/docs/src/index.rst

 The whole point of ``progfiguration`` is that your configuration is just Python code.
 You can use any Python library you want, and you can use any Python code you want.

+And you don't have to fight the declarative model when all you want to do is set an intermediate value to a variable or write a loop.

 Do you...

 * ...want to write a for loop in your configuration management?